algebraic-solving/AlgebraicSolving.jl/docs/src/types.md

 that shares the same first $e$ coordinates with $\mathbf{q}$.

 The reason of this tree arrangement is mainly because of the following property:
-*two roadmap components intersects if, and only if, one's node is a descendant of the other's*.
+*two roadmap components intersect if, and only if, one's node is a descendant of the other's*.
 In many cases, one can even replace "descendant" by "parent".